American Express Prepaid Cards - this is the second post in the series on American…

 American Express offers three Prepaid Cards: American Express Prepaid, American Express Bluebird, and the American Express for Target Card.

-While each offer the same purchase protections as afforded by an American Express credit card, there are subtle nuances to each card as you can see from the chart below.
+While each offers the same purchase protections as afforded by an American Express credit card, there are subtle nuances to each card as you can see from the chart below.

 In Part 2 I’ll discuss the American Express Prepaid card and go into depth about each of the features and fees.
 I’ll also provide examples on the best way to leverage usage out of the card.